Skip to content

 Challengeable by: Auditor

-Test control activities (four-eyes + approvals + reconciliations + segregation) Are key controls operating effectively under PCAOB AS 2201 design effectiveness + operating effectiveness testing?
+Test control activities - four-eyes, approvals, reconciliations and segregation Are the key controls operating effectively under the PCAOB AS 2201 design-effectiveness and operating-effectiveness testing?
 Rules Engine Auditor

-Deterministic continuous control testing against AS 2201 design effectiveness (whether the control is suitably designed to prevent or detect material misstatements) plus operating effectiveness (whether the control is operating as designed and the person performing the control possesses the necessary authority + competence) testing.
-Sample sizes per AICPA Audit Sampling Guide (typically 25-60 per control depending on frequency) plus 100% population testing for automated controls; deviation rate analysis with tolerable rate (typically 5%) plus expected rate (typically 0%); deficiency severity classification (control deficiency, significant deficiency, material weakness) per AS 2201 paragraph A2-A8
+Deterministic continuous control testing against AS 2201 covers both design effectiveness (whether the control is suitably designed to prevent or detect material misstatements) and operating effectiveness (whether it operates as designed and the person performing it has the necessary authority and competence).
+Sample sizes follow the AICPA Audit Sampling Guide (typically 25-60 per control depending on frequency), with 100% population testing for automated controls.
+Deviation rate analysis applies a tolerable rate (typically 5%) against an expected rate (typically 0%), and deficiency severity is classified as control deficiency, significant deficiency or material weakness per AS 2201 paragraph A2-A8.

 Decision Record